amrwc/amrw.dev/pages/mac-setup/setup-instructions.md

   - Add any directories that take lots of space, and may be the reason for slower results, such as `node_modules`.

+### Language & Region

+Just make sure these settings won't cause any confusion.

 ### Notifications

 Adjust notification settings for individual applications.

-### Language & Region

-Just make sure these settings won't cause any confusion.
+- Disable:

+  - Books
+  - Games
+  - Home

+- Uncheck 'Play sound for notifications':
+  - 1Password
+  - Flux
+  - Photos
+  - Wallet

 ### Touch ID